bbc/http-transport-xray/README.md

 # HTTP Transport X-Ray
-Create X-Ray subsegments and add Tracing Header
+Create X-Ray subsegments and add Tracing Header for use with X-Ray in manual mode.

 ## Installation